microsoft/code-with-engineering-playbook/docs/continuous-integration/README.md

   - A single command should have the capability of building the system.
 This is also true for builds running on a CI server or on a developers local machine.
 - [ ] **No IDE Dependencies**
   - It's essential to have a build that's runnable through standalone scripts and not dependent on a particular IDE.
 Build pipeline targets can be triggered locally on their desktops through their IDE of choice.
 The build process should maintain enough flexibility to run within a CI server as well.
 As an example, dockerizing your build process offers this level of flexibility as VSCode and IntelliJ supports [docker plugin](https://code.visualstudio.com/docs/containers/overview) extensions.
+- [ ] **DevOps security checks**
+  - Introduce security to your project at early stages.
+Follow the [DevSecOps section](dev-sec-ops/README.md) to introduce security practices, automation, tools and frameworks as part of the CI.

 ## Build Environment Dependencies